oyyd/encryptsocks/README.md

 $ serverssjs -c config.json
 ```

-You can change default config in `config.json` file of your global shadowsocks-js
+You can change default config in `config.json` file of your global
 package.

 ## SOCKS5 Username Password Authetication